mxve/alterware-launcher/README.md

 > [!WARNING]
 > Running the AlterWare launcher on macOS has not been officially tested.
 However, since WINE has a macOS port, it should theoretically be possible to run our clients on this platform.

 ---

-## ❓ Support

-Need help or have questions?
-We're here to help you!

-- **AlterWare Forum**: Visit our [official forum](https://forum.alterware.dev/) for in-depth discussions, troubleshooting, and community support.
-- **Discord Community**: Join our [Discord server](https://discord.gg/2ETE8engZM) for real-time chat, quick questions, and to connect with other users.

----